- What Is AFM?

 AFM or similar neurologic conditions may have a variety of possible causes such as viruses, environmental toxins, and genetic disorders.

 Certain viruses that can cause AFM or similar neurologic conditions are

 - West Nile virus (WNV) and viruses in the same family as WNV, specifically Japanese encephalitis virus and Saint Louis encephalitis virus, and

 AFM is diagnosed by examining a patient's nervous system in combination with reviewing pictures of the spinal cord.
-A doctor can examine a patient's nervous system and the places on the body where he or she has weakness, poor muscle tone, and decreased reflexes.
-A doctor can also do an MRI (magnetic resonance imaging) to look at a patient's brain and spinal cord, do lab tests on the cerebrospinal fluid (the fluid around the brain and spinal cord), and may check nerve conduction (impulse sent along a nerve fiber) and response.
+A doctor can examine a patient's nervous system and the places on the body where he or she has a weakness, poor muscle tone, and decreased reflexes.
+A doctor can also do an MRI (magnetic resonance imaging) to look at a patient's brain and spinal cord, do lab tests on the cerebrospinal fluid (the fluid around the brain and spinal cord) and may check nerve conduction (impulse sent along with a nerve fiber) and response.
 It is important that the tests are done as soon as possible after the patient develops symptoms.

 AFM can be difficult to diagnose because it shares many of the same symptoms as other neurologic diseases, like transverse myelitis and Guillain-Barre syndrome.
 With the help of testing and examinations, doctors can distinguish between AFM and other neurologic conditions.

 There is no specific treatment for AFM, but a doctor who specializes in treating brain and spinal cord illnesses (neurologist) may recommend certain interventions on a case-by-case basis.
 For example, neurologists may recommend physical or occupational therapy to help with arm or leg weakness caused by AFM.
 We do not know the long-term outcomes (prognosis) of people with AFM.

 Poliovirus and West Nile virus may sometimes lead to AFM.